KidSpyral/SQACA1V4/TaskEstimationScrum.md

 Criteria that help project managers estimate the size, effort, duration, cost, or value of a project or its components.
 Estimation metrics can be based on historical data, expert judgment, analogy, or algorithm.

 ### Challenges
-Challenge: Defining clear and consistent criteria for estimation can be challenging.
+•  Defining clear and consistent criteria for estimation can be challenging.
 Explanation: Teams must decide whether to estimate based on effort (e.g., hours, days), complexity (e.g., Fibonacci sequence), or other factors (e.g., story points).
 Choosing the right criteria impacts the accuracy of estimates.
 Impact: Inconsistent criteria can lead to confusion, making it difficult to compare estimates across different tasks.